PaulHatch/simpleelastic/readme.md

 to create nested object definitions, creating delegates within delegates.
 While there is some convenience in being able to utilize the typeahead system when composing queries, "translating" JSON queries written for example in Kibana is not particularly intuitive.
+The problem is that much worse for the fact the elasticsearch queries contain many small objects for which an obvious name does not exist.

 A non-fluent approach which still provides the language as a type model loses the benefits of typeahead discoverability, and adds a lot of extra noise to queries.
 An elasticsearch